A Bidirectional Tree Tagging Scheme for Joint Medical Relation Extraction: Methodology

 \subsection{Tags to Triples}

-For the forward tags, first we find all root nodes in the forest by the condition of $P_1 = Root$ or $P_1 = Brother$.
+For the forward tags, first find all root nodes in the forest by the condition of $P_2 = Root$ or $P_2 = Brother$.
 Then we start from these root nodes, recursively match $P_3$ or $P_4$ of the nodes already in forest with other nodes' $P_2$ to reconnect the edges between the node pairs.
-If a parent node can match more than one node as its left (or right) child, we select the nearest node behind of it, since we take the entities¡¯ appearing order into account when building the forest in the first step of the Tree Tagging scheme in Section~\ref{sssect:ELS}.
+If a parent node can match more than one node as its left (or right) child, we select the nearest node behind of it, since we take the entities’ appearing order into account when building the forest in the first step of the Tree Tagging scheme in Section~\ref{sssect:ELS}.
+What’s more, when rebuilding the relation tree, if a child or brother node is missed, our algorithm simply ignore it and discard its sub-tree.
 After reconstructing the forest, we can recursively extract the relational triples in the sentence from it.

 The operation on the backward tags is the same as that on the forward tags.
 Except that when a parent node can match more than one node as its left (or right) child, we select the nearest node before it.